cetz-package/cetz/src/draw/shapes.typ

 /// - close (bool): If true, the line-strip gets closed to form a polygon
 /// - name (none,str):
 ///
-/// ## Styling
+/// == Styling
 /// *Root:* `line`
 ///
 /// Supports mark styling.
 ///
-/// ## Anchors
+/// == Anchors
 ///   Supports path anchors.
-///   - **centroid**: The centroid anchor is calculated for _closed non self-intersecting_ polygons if all vertices share the same z value.
+///   / centroid: The centroid anchor is calculated for _closed non self-intersecting_ polygons if all vertices share the same z value.
 #let line(..pts-style, close: false, name: none) = {
   // Extra positional arguments from the pts-style sink are interpreted as coordinates. let pts = pts-style.pos()